 Just like its name, the website renders an image of the site you wish to visit.
 It gives you the freedom to read or view what’s on the website without visiting them.
 While it doesn’t use any cookies, it uses HTML5 local storage to store your settings such as layout, region or safe search.

 The team uses a different way to keep your privacy safe.
-Whenever you make a request, it goes through encryption and then sent to their servers.
+Whenever you make a request, it goes through encryption and is then sent to their servers.
 The query then goes through the decryption process on their servers.
-Based on your query, the results are aggregated, encrypted and sent back to you.
+Based on your query, the results are aggregated, encrypted, and sent back to you.
 The whole process makes sure that you are nowhere in the picture.
 Your local browsing history for any search expires after 30 minutes of inactivity.
 The company uses sponsored ads on the search results page.
 It helps them to cover the cost of their servers; These advertisements do not track you.

 Gibiru is a private search engine that offers anonymous and uncensored search engine technology.
-It is the only “anonymous search engine” available that includes a “Uncensored” optional feature.
+It is the only “anonymous search engine” available that includes an “Uncensored” optional feature.
 Gibiru provides a VPN service as well as uncensored search results.

-These privacy respecting search engines are excellent alternatives for those who cannot or do not want to pay for VPN servers.
+These privacy-respecting search engines are excellent alternatives for those who cannot or do not want to pay for VPN servers.
 They not only make sure that your queries do not get into the hands of anybody, but some of them also offer the same search experience as Google.
-While some of them do show advertisements, but they are native ads which displayed without any relevance to the search query.
+While some of them do show advertisements, but they are native ads displayed without any relevance to the search query.